tom-howard/com2009/docs/labs/assignment1/part2.md

 ```
 ***

-The output of this is quite complicated, but - to start with - we can look down the far left hand side to identify the four *base fields* of the message (i.e. the fields that are not indented):
+The output of this is quite complicated, but - to start with - we can look down the far left-hand side to identify the four *base fields* of the message (i.e. the fields that are not indented):

 <center>